San Francisco Heritage Sites

 Bethel AME Church

 DESCRIPTION: Founded in 1852 but moved into this newer location.
-A congregation of over 1,700 supports a credit union plus investment, youth, blood donor, feeding and child care programs.
+A congregation of over 1,700 supports a credit union plus investment, youth, blood donor, feeding, and child care programs.

 SUNDAY WORSHIP: 8a & 11a

-ADDRESS: 916 Laguna Street, San Francisco MAP
+ADDRESS: 916 Laguna Street, San Francisco, CA

 PHONE: 415-921-4935